-When creating a Flow Process in Membrain, one of the key configuration steps is selecting a Parent Type.
+When creating a Flows Process in Membrain, one of the key configuration steps is selecting a Parent Type.
 This setting determines what kind of entity the Flow is tied to - and helps ensure the workflow is properly connected within your CRM environment.

 There are four Parent Types to choose from:

 Because of this, relationship fields play an important role when building reports inside Flows.
-If data is not connected, it will not appear in graphs.
+If a record is not connected to the Flow Project through a relationship field, it will not be included in Project graphs.

 Choose this when your Flow is related to an organization rather than a specific person.